-This page is dedicated to educating our community about the unique health challenges commonly faced by French Bulldogs.
-Through rescue experience and veterinary guidance, we aim to share clear, practical information to help identify early warning signs, understand common conditions, and support dogs who may need extra care.
+This page is dedicated to educating our community about the common health challenges faced by French Bulldogs.
+As a French Bulldog rescue serving Southern California, we regularly care for dogs with a variety of medical needs.
+Through our rescue experience and veterinary guidance, we share clear, practical information to help identify early warning signs, understand common conditions, and support Frenchies who may require extra care.

-Our goal is to empower adopters, fosters, and Frenchie lovers with knowledge that promotes early intervention, informed decision-making, and compassionate care.
-Educational guides and resources will be added regularly as they are developed by our rescue leadership.
+Our goal is to empower adopters, fosters, and French Bulldog lovers with knowledge that encourages early intervention, informed decision-making, and compassionate care.
+Educational guides and resources will be added regularly as they are developed by the SoCal French Bulldog Rescue team.

-This information is intended for educational purposes only and is not a substitute for professional veterinary care.
-Always consult your veterinarian for diagnosis, treatment, or medical concerns.
+Disclaimer: The information on this page is provided for educational purposes only and is not a substitute for professional veterinary care.
+Always consult your veterinarian for diagnosis, treatment, or medical concerns regarding your French Bulldog.

 Brachycephalic breeds (French Bulldogs, English Bulldogs, Pugs, and more) have shorter airways that can make breathing more difficult than in other dogs.
 Common causes include narrow nostrils (stenotic nares), an elongated soft palate, a small trachea, and airway tissue changes that can develop over time.